chuanshaof/GDS-CC4/README.md

     2.

 # Task 2
-Task 2 checks for the datetime of the system.
-In particular, for the month of April 2019.
-Assumption is to gather all events that have at least ONE hour of event in the month of April 2019.

 ACCEPTED EVENTS:
     1. If start/end dates are in the month of April
     2. If event starts before the 1st of April AND ends after the 1st of April